“I don’t ever want another NICU parent to feel alone like I felt.”

 Antepartum through Childhood

 Hand to Hold is an active member of the National Perinatal Association and its Family Advocacy Network.
-We are a founding member of the Preemie Parent Alliance and active in the National Premature Infant Health Coalition.
+We are a founding member of the Preemie Parent Alliance and active in the National Coalition for Infant Health.
 For information on speaking opportunities, visit our newsroom.

 Hand to Hold is a nonprofit 501(c)3 parent support organization, and information and resources provided here do not intend to take the place of the relationship between a patient and personal physician.